 Coastal walk to Dunstanburgh Castle

 Planning a romantic escape for you and your loved one?
-Whether you’re looking to simply get outdoors or you’re getting down on one knee, Northumberland offers a whole host of romantic walking spots.
+Whether you’re looking to get outdoors or proposing, Northumberland offers plenty of romantic walking spots.

 For the ultimate romantic experience, head on a walk along Hadrian’s Wall.
 The wall offers 84 miles of walks from coast to coast with plenty to see and do on the way.
 You’ll also find Sycamore Gap on this route – a solitary tree famed from Robin Hood, Prince of Thieves – which has become a popular spot for proposals…